AikoMidori/steam-library/README.md

     Open Terminal, copy and paste the following line:
     ~/.local/share/Steam/skins/YourSkinName/resource
     Copy or drag webkit.css from 'macOS - Linux' folder in, click replace, restart steam and you're all done!

+## Extra's
+    Open libraryroot.custom.css with a text editor and there are many features for you to check out and change however you like it!

 ------------------------------------------------------------------------------------------------------------------